JBA leadership hears Airmen’s voices

 |0

-This work, JBA leadership hears Airmen’s voices [Image 1 of 2], by SSgt Joseph Yanik, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, JBA leadership hears Airmen’s voices, by SSgt Joseph Yanik, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT